RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-25-ansible-podman-containers-2.markdown

 # Use case?

-Personally I just wanted as easy as possible way of running several containers at once to provide a service.
+Personally I just wanted an as easy as possible way of running several containers at once to provide a service.
 I run AWX (Ansible Tower upstream) at home for my personal stuff, and I thought it would make good sample case to this blog.

-Industry use case could be you produce and run containers in cloud using OpenShift Container Platform.
+The industry use case could be you produce and run containers in cloud using OpenShift Container Platform.
 But you need in some cases run parts of application in traditional servers.
-Think of pushing parts of stack into e.g. industrial plant in Industrial Internet of Things (IIoT) case.
+Think of pushing parts of stack into e.g. an industrial plant in Industrial Internet of Things (IIoT) case.

 For this exercise I checked what [AWX docker installer](https://github.com/ansible/awx/blob/devel/installer/roles/local_docker/tasks/standalone.yml) does.
 I converted it to Podman commands.
-It requires steps:
+It does the following steps:

 1. start pod
 2. insert postgres containers